dyn4j/dyn4j.github.io/_posts/2021-04-30-wordpress-to-github-pages.md

 > The dyn4j.org website is a [public repo](https://github.com/dyn4j/dyn4j.github.io) on GitHub.
 Reference the source for an additional resource when going through your conversion.

 ## Getting Started
 To get started you'll need to [install the jekyll tooling](https://jekyllrb.com/docs/) which includes ruby.
 For development of the site I went with Visual Studio Code which has good support for markdown, yml, css, sass, JavaScript, and so on.
-I ended up using all of these in some way and having syntax highlight was really important.
+I ended up using all of these in some way and having syntax highlighting was really important.

 {% include figure.html name="jekyll.png" caption="Jekyll" credit="https://jekyllrb.com/" %}